riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 # Explanations of each decision theory

-This section elaborates on the comparison above by giving an explicit expected value formula for each decision theory and explaining why each cell in the table takes that particular value.
+This section elaborates on the comparison above by giving an expected value formula for each decision theory and explaining why each cell in the table takes that particular value.

 ## UDT1 and FDT (iterate over actions)

-I will describe UDT1 and FDT’s action variant together, because I think they give the same decisions.
-The main differences between the two seem to be (1) the way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical "mathematical intuition module"; and (2) the naming, where UDT1 emphasizes the “updateless” aspect and FDT emphasizes the logical counterfactual aspect.
+I will describe UDT1 and FDT’s action variant together, because I think they give the same decisions (if there's a decision problem where they differ, I would like to know about it).
+The main differences between the two seem to be:

+1. The way they are formalized, where FDT uses graphical models and UDT1 uses some kind of non-graphical "mathematical intuition module"
+2. The naming, where UDT1 emphasizes the “updateless” aspect and FDT emphasizes the logical counterfactual aspect
+3. Some sort of additional assumptions that UDT has that FDT doesn't.
+Rob Bensinger [says](https://www.lesswrong.com/posts/9BYo6Q9qBMXWLjqPS/miri-decisions-are-for-making-bad-outcomes-inconsistent#JJBt6eitzzrWPukSp) "accepting FDT doesn't necessarily require a commitment to some of the philosophical ideas associated with updatelessness and logical prior probability that MIRI, Wei Dai, or other FDT proponents happen to accept" and also [says](https://intelligence.org/2017/10/22/fdt/#comment-3581691194) UDT "built in some debatable assumptions (over and above what's needed to show why TDT, CDT, and EDT don't work)".
+I'm not entirely sure what these additional assumptions are,

 In the [original UDT post](http://lesswrong.com/lw/15m/towards_a_new_decision_theory/), the expected utility formula is written like this:
 $$Y^* = \operatorname*{arg\,max}_{Y} \sum P_Y(\langle E_1,E_2,E_3,\ldots\rangle) U(\langle E_1,E_2,E_3,\ldots\rangle)$$